Addiction Treatment Programs

 An intensive outpatient program provides benefits that may encourage you to participate in one.
 You get to live at home and receive the support of family members who care about you.
 Much less expensive than inpatient treatment, it gives you more structured support than you receive in traditional outpatient care.

 Choosing a Caring and Compassionate Treatment Facility

 At Long Island Interventions, we understand what it takes to go through detox and treatment for alcohol and drug addiction.
 We know that it requires courage to take the steps we recommend to regain health, happiness, and self-esteem.
-Your courage can take you through the treatments that prepare you to enjoy a healthy life.
-Contact us at (631) 887-3234 to see how we can help you.
+Call us today and speak to a certified interventionist to learn more.